-If at any time during the Externship you have any questions or concerns regarding an extern, you should call the Externship Program Director immediately.
-Please do not wait until the final evaluation period.
+If at any time during the Externship you have any questions or concerns regarding an extern, you should call the Externship Director or the extern's faculty advisor at once.
+Do not wait until the final evaluation period.

 V. THE FACULTY ADVISOR (Models 8-10 Externships)